laravel/docs/security.md

 ### Password Validation

 By default, the `Password::reset` method will verify that the passwords match and are >= six characters.
-You may customize these rules using the `Password::validator` method, which accepts a Closure:
+You may customize these rules using the `Password::validator` method, which accepts a Closure.
+Within this Closure, you may do any password validation you wish.
+Note that you are not required to verify that the passwords match, as this will be done automatically by the framework.

 	Password::validator(function($credentials)
 	{